Discontinuous in time Virtual Element method for Darcy equations coupled with Multi Species Transport with First Order Reaction Network: Numerical Experiment

-In this section, we will analyze the robustness of the proposed method with respect to the diffusive coefficient $D$.
-We consider the same setting as before, but now we solve the model problem taking
+In this section, we analyze the robustness of the proposed method with respect to the diffusion coefficient $D$.
+We consider the same setting as before, but we now solve the model problem for different values of $D$:

-and modifying the data $\tilde{c}$ and $c_I$ accordingly.
-For each of these values, we take the solve the problem considering each mesh mesh type at the second refinement level for both space and time, i.e., (\texttt{mesh2},\texttt{inter2}).
+modifying the data $\tilde{c}$ and $c_I$ accordingly.
+For each value of $D$, we solve the problem using all mesh types at the second refinement level in both space and time, i.e., (\texttt{mesh2}, \texttt{inter2}).

-In Figure~\ref{fig:robD}, we observe that keeping fixed the space-time discretization and varying $D$, the error is almost constant.
-This fact is the numerical evidence that the proposed method is robust with respect to the diffusive coefficient.
+In Figure~\ref{fig:robD}, we observe that, while keeping the space–time discretization fixed and varying $D$, the error remains nearly constant.
+This provides numerical evidence that the proposed method is robust with respect to the diffusion coefficient.